JacksonElia/WilliamWhitakersWordsSwiftApp/README.md

 <img width="200" alt="logo" src="https://user-images.githubusercontent.com/85963782/182497571-c6168047-fac6-4987-a88a-4abd0119f91e.png">

+# Privacy Policy
+This app neither uses nor collects user data, has no paid content, and has no advertisements.

 # William Whitaker's Words Swift App
 My own take at a William Whitakers Latin Translation app that utilizes some basic web scrapping and html parsing.
 I made this app to refamiliarize myself with Swift.